influous/microservice-shop/README.md

 Obtain the port that the application can be accessed with: `kubectl describe service/frontend | grep -i nodeport`

-Access the microservices application with the port specified in your Kubernetes cluster and the public IP address of your Kubernetes Engine:
+Access the microservices application with the port specified in your Kubernetes cluster and the public IP address provided by your Kubernetes Engine.

 ## Architecture